 Usually, when a startup wants to create a solution for the market, it’s necessary to build a prototype.
 There are two methods to create this: high fidelity and low fidelity prototype.
 Let’s check the difference between the two.

 What is a low fidelity prototype?

 A low fidelity prototype or lo fi prototype is the most basic model or example of a product that is going to be tested.
 Imagine you have an idea for a new app or hardware device that will control the doors of an office.
 You have the technology, but not the app.
 Then, you ask for a basic version of the app that can show through a storyboard, drawings or sketches how this will look.

-Another option for a low fi prototype (as it is also known) is, you get an incomplete model of your product.
+Another option for a low fi prototype is, you get an incomplete model of your product.
 Let’s say you want to have in your hands the physical version of a robot that guides blind people.
 But since it is a low fidelity version, it won’t have moving parts.
-You can create a low fidelity prototype by yourself, or hire a company that develops prototypes.
+You can create a low fidelity prototype by yourself by using different rapid prototyping methods, or hire hardware development services.

 What is a high fidelity prototype?

 On the other side, we have the high fidelity prototype.
 This is a closer version of the final product that will be manufactured and sold.

 If we go back to the example of the app we said before.
 The high fidelity version will allow the startup to use the app in a single device, maybe a phone, tablet or computer.
 It’s not the final version, and it may not be functional 100%, but it allows to test its features and imagine how the final version would look like.